Magnum Trainings: Fiscal Workshop

 This online workshop is for Purchasing Agents and every administrator overseeing a building, program, and/or district budget -Superintendents, Assistant Superintendents, School Business Officials, Building Administrators, Program Administrators, and other leaders.
 Districts may want leadership teams to participate.

 About This Workshop

-In these times of great fiscal uncertainty, school districts are caught with the rising costs due to COVID-related expenditures and shrinking revenues due to both real and anticipated school aid cuts, as well as the realities of the tax cap.
-This workshop will help school administrators – both at the district and building levels – proactively address purchasing through the lens of policies, best practices and the desire to maximize expenditures to best meet the needs of their students.
+With increased federal funding available to meet the growing needs of our students, school districts are looking to expend these funds in a fiscally prudent way.
+This workshop will help school administrators at both the district and building levels proactively address purchasing through the lens of policies, best practices, and the desire to maximize expenditures to best meet the needs of their students.
 This workshop will include specific in-basket activities to help participants practice learning of skills and strategies as related to purchasing.